modenaxe/femoral-anteversion-paper/README.md

 # Brief summary of the publication

 In our manuscript:
 * We presented a MATLAB tool for applying torsional profiles to the bones of generic musculoskeletal models in OpenSim format.
-This tool is openly developed [at this link](https://github.com/modenaxe/msk_bone_deformation).
+This tool is openly developed [at this link](https://github.com/modenaxe/msk-bone-deformation).
-* We investigated how the joint reaction forces in a musculoskeletal model of the lower limb change when the femoral anteversion of that model is modified.
+* We investigated how the joint reaction forces in a musculoskeletal model of the lower limb change when the femoral version of that model is modified.
-* We assessed the results of our simulations against the in vivo measurements of knee loads available at https://simtk.org/projects/kneeloads for patient 5. </br>
+* We assessed the results of our simulations against the _in vivo_ measurements of knee loads available at https://simtk.org/projects/kneeloads for patient 5, to identify the most accurate models.
+* We found that the most accurate models were those with anteversion angle closer to that of the actual femur of the considered subject.</br>

 ![paper_overview](/images/paper_results.png)

 # Requirements and setup